thisdotrob/family-monolith/mobileapp/BUILD_LOCAL_DISTRIBUTION.md

 - Settings → General → VPN & Device Management → Developer App → Trust

 ## Notes & Troubleshooting

+- Using npx vs global eas-cli:
+  - The scripts use `npx -y eas-cli` so you don’t need a global install.
+  - Alternatively, install globally: `npm i -g eas-cli` and run `eas build ...` directly.

 - HTTPS is required for iOS itms-services links (use a proper certificate on your domain).
 - iOS installs will only work on devices included in the Ad Hoc provisioning profile (UDIDs).